pulumi/docs/content/docs/guides/continuous-delivery/gitlab-ci.md

 ## Merge Request Builds

-GitLab has the ability to restrict jobs to _only_ run for merge requests.
-Learn more [here](https://docs.gitlab.com/ee/ci/merge_request_pipelines/).
+GitLab has the ability to restrict jobs to _only_ run for [merge requests](https://docs.gitlab.com/ee/ci/merge_request_pipelines/).
 This is done by adding the following configuration to your GitLab pipeline config file:

 ```
 only: